Finley Boden: Parents jailed for killing baby returned to their care

 Sentencing, Judge Amanda Tipples said the pair had subjected their son to "unimaginable cruelty".

-There was a single audible gasp from the public gallery, with the defendants hunched in their seats staring forward as the sentences were passed.
+There was a single audible gasp from the public gallery, with the defendants hunched in their seats staring forward, as the sentences were passed.

 The court heard the murder was "savage and prolonged" with a "sadistic motivation".

-Paramedics were called to the couple's "cluttered" and filthy terraced home in Holland Road, Old Whittington, after Finley suffered a cardiac arrest.
+Paramedics were called to the couple's "cluttered" and filthy terraced home in Holland Road, Old Whittington, in the early hours of Christmas Day after Finley suffered a cardiac arrest.

 He was taken to hospital and later pronounced dead.